-- b.
-An overall Band Score of 6 in the International English Language Testing System (IELTS). - c.
-For applicants applying on the strength of GCE results, Grade C / 4 or above in GCSE/IGCSE/ GCEOL English or Grade 4 or above in GCSE / IGCSE English or equivalent. - d.
+- A Test of English as a Foreign Language (TOEFL) score of 550 or above for the paper-based tests OR a score of 80 or above for the internet-based tests; OR - b.
+An overall Band Score of 6 in the International English Language Testing System (IELTS). - For applicants applying on the strength of GCE results, Grade C / 4 or above in GCSE English or Grade 4 or above in GCSE / IGCSE English or equivalent. - d.
 For applicants possessing IB qualifications, Level 4 in English. - (ii) Individual cases will be considered on their own merit.
 Applicants concerned may be required to attend interviews or tests to further ascertain their language proficiency.